enedaveed/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script sets the permission to the file hello
+This is a script that sets the mode of the file hello the same as olleh’s mode